PGPerfFarm/pgperffarm_server/report.md

 #### Code specifics

-client: contains packages with functions used to generate test results and files, with exception handling.
+*client*: contains packages with functions used to generate test results and files, with exception handling.
 Results are collected with Python modules which analyse hardware, system and database performance.

-front-end: contains HTML, CSS and JS code the website is built on.
+*front-end*: contains HTML, CSS and JS code the website is built on.

-web: contains testing functions, role definitions in the authentication system and parsing of the JSON file, along with conversion of existent results in a downloadable format.
+*web*: contains testing functions, role definitions in the authentication system and parsing of the JSON file, along with conversion of existent results in a downloadable format.